DerekPascarella/xStation-Image-Renamer/README.md

 ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) **IMPORTANT:** *Please do not run this program against your daily-use xStation SD card.
 Instead, use a copy or backup until you're sure it works with your disc image collection.*

 ## Current Version
-xStation Image Renamer is currently at version [1.1](https://github.com/DerekPascarella/xStation-Image-Renamer/raw/main/xstation_renamer.exe).
+xStation Image Renamer is currently at version [1.2](https://github.com/DerekPascarella/xStation-Image-Renamer/raw/main/xstation_renamer.exe).

 ## Changelog
+* Version 1.2 (2024-11-08)
+  * Added support for dragging SD card directly onto executable for ease of use.
 * Version 1.1 (2022-09-15)
   * Added proper CUE parsing to ignore files that aren't associated with disc image, as well as correctly process track files that aren't in alphanumeric order.
 * Version 1.0 (2022-09-14)